 Editor’s note: The Silt Police Department reports the following incidents and arrests.
 Summonses or arrests merely indicate an accusation, and the defendant is presumed innocent unless found guilty in court.

-Loose dog: Officers were called to the 800 block of Redtail Lane at 4:30 p.m. on Oct.
-10 about a loose dog that was acting aggressively.
-The owner, Candace Blanc, 39, of Silt, was located and cited for a dog at large.
+Loose dogs: Officers were called to the 1200 block of Orchard Avenue on a report of dogs running loose.
+The owner, Candace Janell Carroll, 19, of Silt, was cited for dogs running at large.

 Support Local Journalism